 Enterprise accounting software can also track invoices throughout the billing cycle and send reminders to ensure customers pay on time.
 Another key feature of accounting software is built-in payment processing tools, providing the ability to accept credit and debit payments.

 Although it’s a critical business process, payroll is often challenging and complex.
-Timesheets must be wrangled, wages and withholding must be calculated, and payments must be processed, all in a timely manner.
-Enterprise accounting software automates these tedious payroll tasks.
+Timesheets must be wrangled, wages and payroll tax withholding must be calculated, and payments must be processed, all in a timely manner.

 Enterprise accounting software provides support for all tax management processes within an enterprise.
-For example, accounting software can track payroll taxes, calculate complex figures such as VAT (value-added tax), automatically file annual taxes and so much more.
+For example, accounting software can track payroll taxes, calculate complex figures such as value-added tax, automatically file annual taxes and so much more.
 Plus, an accounting platform helps enterprises remain compliant with ever-changing tax regulations.

 Many enterprise accounting platforms offer payment processing built right into the software.
-Using these tools, payments can easily be accepted from credit and debit accounts in addition to traditional check or ACH (Automated Clearing House) payments.
+Using these tools, payments can easily be accepted from credit and debit accounts in addition to traditional check or Automated Clearing House payments.

 Access to additional payment methods simplifies the payment process for customers, which may reduce the time spent waiting on cash.

-Financial forecasting may not be a standard accounting process.
-However, it’s a solution offered by many enterprise accounting software suites.
+Financial forecasting is offered by most enterprise accounting software suites.
 For example, some platforms offer data visualizations, so finance teams can see current budgets and trends in real-time.

 Tools such as Oracle NetSuite allow teams to generate what-if scenarios based on financial data, so they can create custom forecasts to fit their needs.